buzzqw/TUS/OBSS/multicoltab/README.md

 - The body is collected before its rows are emitted.
 Avoid verbatim material such as `\verb` in table cells; use a verbatim-safe command from another package when needed.
+- Paragraph breaks written as `\par` inside a cell are not supported; use `\newline` for an in-cell line break.
+- Standalone rules require `booktabs` and are limited to `\toprule`, `\midrule`, and `\bottomrule`.

 ## Examples and license

-`multicoltab-simple-example.tex` demonstrates normal rows.
+`multicoltab-simple-example.tex` demonstrates standalone `booktabs` rules.
-`multicoltab-options-example.tex` demonstrates normal formatted rows and options.
+`multicoltab-options-example.tex` demonstrates normal formatted rows, options, and rules attached to `\mchead`.
-`multicoltab-repeated-head-example.tex` demonstrates repeated headings.
+`multicoltab-repeated-head-example.tex` demonstrates heading-aware rules with repeated headings.
 `multicoltab-columns-example.tex` demonstrates three and four columns.
+The corresponding `*-example.pdf` files show their compiled output.

 The package is released under LPPL 1.3c or later; see `LICENSE`.